tamaroas/banking-api-test/README.md

 - Testing: is the system adequately tested?
 - Documentation: is the API well-documented?
 Host it via Postman.

+## Submit

+- Fork this repository, work on the requirements, push to the forked repository (under your account) and have the link to the repository shared with me.

 All the best and happy coding!